rjrudin/marklogic-spring-batch/README.md

 | com.marklogic | spring-batch-http |
 | com.marklogic | spring-batch-rdbms |
 | com.marklogic | spring-batch-file |

-The gradle bintray plugin is used to publish to bintray.

-     gradlew :core:bintrayUpload
-     gradlew :file:bintrayUpload
-     gradlew :test:bintrayUpload
-     gradlew :http:bintrayUpload
-     gradlew :rdbms:bintrayUpload

 ## How do I use these libraries?